Chattanooga, Tennessee: Festivals and events

 Moon River Festival is a three-day musical festival held every September in Coolidge Park.
 The festival originally was located in Memphis but relocated to Chattanooga in 2018.
 Moon River Festival and Riverbend Festival were rated among the top 10 music festivals in the south by Southern Living magazine.

 New events, such as GoFest!, the "Between the Bridges" wakeboard competition, Heritage Festival, and Talespin, complement well-established events, such as Riverbend and the Southern Brewer's Festival, and attract their own audiences.
 Back Row Films is a citywide celebration of film co-sponsored by the Hunter Museum of American Art, the Arts & Education Council, and UTC.

 "Nightfall" is a free weekly concert series in Miller Plaza on Friday nights that features an eclectic mix of rock, blues, jazz, reggae, zydeco, funk, bluegrass, and folk music from Memorial Day until the end of September.
 The Chattanooga Market features events all year round as part of the "Sunday at the Southside", including an Oktoberfest in mid-October.

 The Chattanooga Dulcimer Festival, held each June, features workshops for mountain dulcimer, hammered dulcimer, and auto harp, among others, along with performances by champion performers from across the nation.

 Chattanooga is also the center of much bluegrass music.
 In 1935, as well as from 1993 to 1995, the city hosted the National Folk Festival.
 Since 2007, the annual 3 Sisters Festival showcases traditional and contemporary bluegrass artists, and has been named one of the country's "5 Best" bluegrass festivals by Great American Country.

 Each January, Chattanooga plays host to Chattacon, a science fiction and fantasy literary convention.
 The convention is organized by the nonprofit Chattanooga Speculative Fiction Fans, Inc. First held in 1976, the convention drew an estimated 1,000 attendees to the Chattanooga Choo Choo Hotel in 2012, as well as an estimated 1,300 attendees in 2013.

 Since 2014, Chattanooga has been home to the Chattanooga Film Festival, an annual film festival.

 Sports

-Chattanooga has a large, growing, and diversified sports scene for a city of its size, including professional soccer, college sports, minor league baseball, semi-professional teams, professional cycling exemplified by the Volkswagen USA Cycling Professional Road & Time Trial National Championships, the Ironman Triathlon, and a large nationally renowned regatta the first weekend of November.
+Chattanooga is home to several professional, semi-professional and collegiate sports teams, including the Chattanooga Red Wolves SC (soccer), Chattanooga FC (soccer) and the Chattanooga Lookouts (minor league baseball).
+The city also hosts annual sporting events such as the Volkswagen USA Cycling Professional Road & Time Trial National Championships, the Ironman Triathlon, and the Head of the Hooch Regatta, which is held on the first weekend of November.